 I guess this picture shows already that it was still quite cold to paddle.

 As you can see on the picture the water level was quite low and it was hard to find the right spot to pass this rapid.
 There were many stones where you could get stuck with your packraft and flip over.
-Patrick decided to carry the packpack around and to take pictures of Konstantin paddling through the rapid.
+Patrick decided to carry the backpack around and to take pictures of Konstantin paddling through the rapid.

 Konstantin on a small rapid after the main rapid under the Invercauld bridge.